Southern Alberta health professionals recently received life-saving training during a unique learning experience in Brooks.

 To practice with someone who does hysterectomies on a regular basis, and give us some tips… is huge. – Dr. Murtaza Amirali

-Randi Galenzoski, a registered nurse and clinical nurse educator for Medicine Hat and Brooks, said the experience that Dr. Hoffman offers is valuable.
+Randi Galenzoski, a registered nurse and clinical nurse educator for Medicine Hat and Brooks, says the experience that Dr. Hoffman offers is valuable.

 Taber’s Dr. Wes Steed admitted emergency situations can be overwhelming in a rural setting.